The Story of Stones and Stuff Stockholm

 How It All Started

 As a kid and teenager, I loved visiting crystal and stone markets where I could admire the beauty of stones and crystals.
-I was mesmerised by the structure, the glimmer and the forms.
+I was mesmerised by their structures, glimmer and forms.
+But for years, all the jewellery designs presented were always the same, and I couldn’t help but think they needed a fresh, modern touch.

 My journey into jewellery-making didn’t begin until 2020, though.
 I was in my mid-thirties, living in a new country, unemployed, and struggling with depression during a difficult time.
 One day, I saw a photo of a stone necklace and thought, “I could make something like that.”